Bennybatsbeer/moonlander/README.md

 ## Explanation about moonlander.zip file
 Julia 1.11.5

 It contains a run.jl file that can be ran and it will do everything for you.
 By default a heightmap100.jl and heightmap500.jl are in there so you should only have to change const dim = 500 to dim = 100 or the opposite.
 Other spans can be made with the src/matrixgeneration.jl file.
 This is some more work because it needs manual tuning.
+Furthermore the multiple points can be changed in the src/main.jl function and could eventually be brought to the run.jl file but I was too lazy for that.

 ---